aiven/devportal/docs/products/kafka/concepts/monitor-consumer-group.rst

 Consumer group offset telemetry
 `````````````````````````````````
-In Apache Kafka, partitions are divided into individual units called cells, and each cell is assigned a unique incremental number called the offset.
+In Apache Kafka, messages are written into a partition as append-only logs and each message is assigned a unique incremental number called the offset.
 These offsets indicate the exact position of messages within the partition.

 Aiven for Apache Kafka provides offset telemetry, which can help understand message consumption patterns and troubleshoot issues.
 The ``kafka_consumer_group_offset`` metric identifies the consumer group's most recent committed offset, which can be used to determine its relative position within the assigned partitions.